Evaldas Šaulys

-Evaldas Šaulys (born 4 March 1993) is a Lithuanian professional basketball player for Juventus Utena in the Lithuanian Basketball League (LKL).
+Evaldas Šaulys (born 4 March 1993) is a Lithuanian professional basketball player and the team captain for BC Gargždai of the Lithuanian Basketball League (LKL).

+Professional career

+On July 4, 2026, Šaulys signed with BC Gargždai of the Lithuanian Basketball League (LKL).

 National team career

 Šaulys won a gold medal with the Lithuanian team at the 2017 Summer Universiade after defeating the United States' team 74–85 in the final.